tx00100xt/BerserkerQuake2/README.md

 ### Running the game

 Then you will have to get some extra data that comes with this engine.
 You can get it from
-**Release section**(soon).
+[Release section](https://github.com/tx00100xt/BerserkerQuake2/releases).
 Extract the archive in  your BerserkerQuake2 directory.
 The content itself
 is identical to those hosted at official website and ModDB, except nedeed file names were converted
 to lower case and the contents of the *.fx and *.sp3 files were edited so that the paths to the textures
 files were in lower case, so hopefully there isn't any problem with file